Overregulating the chemistry industry jeopardizes innovation, jobs, and economic growth. Learn more.

 Sewn into the U.S. Economy

 When you look at the economy, fashion is big business worldwide.
 The U.S. apparel market is the largest in the world.
-Statistica per footnote 1 as follows: The revenue of the U.S. apparel market in 2022 was approx. $312 billion.1 As we’ve seen, textiles using PU coatings made with ADI chemistry are an essential part of the apparel industry, and thereby make an important contribution to this major economic driver.
-If we just consider the value of U.S. man-made fiber, filament, textile, and apparel shipments in 2022, the value of U.S. man-made fiber, filament, textile, and apparel shipments totaled an estimated $65.8 billion.
+Statistica per footnote 1 as follows: The revenue of the U.S. apparel market in 2023 was approx. $351 billion.1 As we’ve seen, textiles using PU coatings made with ADI chemistry are an essential part of the apparel industry, and thereby make an important contribution to this major economic driver.
+In 2023, the value of U.S. man-made fiber, filament, textile, and apparel shipments totaled an estimated $64.8 billion.

 On average, households spend $1,700 per year (in nominal terms) on apparel, footwear, and related products and services — 3.5 percent of their average annual expenditures.3 When you consider that PU-coated textiles are used in applications far beyond apparel and footwear, the economic significance of ADI chemistry becomes even more apparent.